Ray D'Arcy

-Raymond Michael D'Arcy (born 1 September 1964) is an Irish television and radio presenter currently on his second stint at state broadcaster Raidió Teilifís Éireann (RTÉ).
-He once presented a self-titled weekday morning radio programme on the Denis O'Brien-owned Today FM.
-His professional partner on that show, Jenny Kelly, became his wife on 24 August 2013 and they have two children: Tom (born June 2012) and Kate (born 25 November 2006).
+Raymond Michael D'Arcy (born 1 September 1964) is an Irish television and radio presenter.

-D'Arcy came to prominence with a television career on RTÉ, presenting children's television on The Den, a quiz show called Blackboard Jungle and the youth music show 2Phat.
-He presented television coverage of The Rose of Tralee beauty pageant each August for four consecutive years until 2010.
-He rejoined RTÉ in 2015.
+D'Arcy came to prominence in the 1990s with a television career on RTÉ, presenting children's television on The Den, a quiz show called Blackboard Jungle and the youth music show 2Phat.
+In the 2000s he presented television coverage of The Rose of Tralee beauty pageant each August for four consecutive years until 2010.

+D'Arcy once presented a self-titled weekday morning radio programme on the Denis O'Brien-owned Today FM.
+His professional partner on that show, Jenny Kelly, became his wife on 24 August 2013 and they have two children.

+D'Arcy rejoined RTÉ in 2015.

+RTÉ announced that D'Arcy was "not part of our future plans" and the end of his radio programme in October 2025.

-Early life and career
+Early life

 D'Arcy was born into a working-class family of nine with one earner, his father, a non-commissioned officer, in Tipperary in 1964.
 His grandmother died at the age of 54 from lung cancer when D'Arcy was 11.

-Always into his music and his broadcasting, he began discoing in 1979 at the age of 15.
+Always into his music and his broadcasting, D'Arcy began discoing in 1979 at the age of 15.
 He attended Trinity College Dublin, to take a degree in psychology, and graduated in 1985.

-He began a career at RTÉ Raidió na Gaeltachta and in 1988 moved to RTÉ television, with a presenter spot on Jo Maxi.
-His first spell at RTÉ lasted for 13 years.
+Career

+D'Arcy has been a presenter for both TV and radio, beginning this career by joining RTÉ Raidió na Gaeltachta in 1985.